Unlocking the Flavors: Mastering the Art of Cooking Garlic in a Pan

 - Adjust the heat: If the garlic starts to brown too quickly, reduce the heat to maintain a gentle sizzle.
 Burning the garlic can result in a bitter taste.

-- Use in your recipe: Once the garlic reaches your desired level of caramelization, it is ready to be incorporated into your recipe.
+- Use in your recipe: Once the garlic reaches your desired level of caramelization, it should be incorporated into your recipe promptly to avoid overcooking.
 Add it to sauces, stir-fries, or sautéed vegetables to infuse your dishes with its irresistible flavor.

 Tips and Tricks: